Symbol calculus of square-integrable operator-valued maps: Infinite tensor products of square-integrable maps

 As in \cite[App.
 D]{Gu72}, we will say that $\Sigma$ is the \emph{restricted Cartesian product} of $\{\Sigma_j\}_{j\ge 1}$ along the sequence of distinguished points $\{t_j\}_{j\ge 1}$, and we endow it with the restricted product of the $\sigma$-algebras $\{\Mc_j\}_{j\ge1}$ (see \cite[Def.
 D.2]{Gu72}).
 Moreover, $\pi$ is the \emph{restricted tensor product} of the maps $\{\pi_j\}_{j\ge 1}$ along the sequences of distinguished points $\{t_j\}_{j\ge 1}$ and distinguished unit vectors $\mathbf{w}=\{w_j\}_{j\ge 1}$. \end{definition}

 \begin{remark} \normalfont The definition of an infinite tensor product of operator-valued functions raises several issues which may seem mutually exclusive.
 Namely, in general, the map $\pi$ in Definition~\ref{restr} cannot be defined on the whole Cartesian product of $\{\Sigma_j\}_{j\ge 1}$ because of the restrictions required by the definition of an infinite tensor product of operators.
 More precisely, if $T_j\in\mathbb B(\Hc_j)$ for every $j\ge 1$, then, in order to define $\bigotimes\limits_{j\ge 1}T_j$ on the inductive limit $\widehat{\bigotimes\limits_{j\ge 1}}^{\mathbf{w}}\Hc_j$, we need to have $T_jw_j=w_j$ whenever $j\ge 1$ is large enough.
-On the other hand, the problem with the restricted Cartesian product $\Sigma$ is that it is not clear how to use the measures $\{\mu_j\}_{j\ge 1}$ in order to define a natural measure on $\Sigma$.
+On the other hand, the problem with the restricted Cartesian product $\Sigma$ is that, if some measure $\mu_j$ is given on the measurable space $(\Sigma_j,\Mc_j)$ for every $j\ge1$, then it is not clear how to use the sequence of measures $\{\mu_j\}_{j\ge 1}$ in order to define a natural measure on $\Sigma$.
 From this point of view it might seem preferable to work with the full Cartesian product of $\{\Sigma_j\}_{j\ge 1}$ and to assume that each $\mu_j$ were a probability measure.
 We will see in a forthcoming paper how these problems can be dealt with in some special cases when every $(\Sigma_j,\Mc_j,\mu_j)$ is given by some Gaussian measures on an Euclidean space, and every $\pi_j$ is a projective representation of the additive group underlying that Euclidean space. \end{remark}